 The Child Care Subsidy (CCS) is a government contribution of money paid directly to approved child care centre providers which means you pay lower fees.
 The government CCS is designed to help make child care more affordable and it provides higher levels of financial support for families who earn the least.
 Learn more about the child care subsidy and if you are eligible.

 The Y has 18 early learning centres to support children in growth areas in Melbourne, regional Victoria and one site in NSW.
 The locations are nearby local amenities such as shopping centres, post offices, hospitals and train stations.
 Many of our centres are co-located in primary schools, which provides a convenient single drop-off for many families and also supports children to feel prepared and excited for the transition to school.
 These planned co-locations enable us to create community partnerships, connections and events, and also help foster a sense of belonging for children and families.
-For location specific information and fees check the location profile page of your preferred centre.
-Find a child care centre near you.

 Talk to us